josephmallari/T9q-Mx4/README.md

 ### State Management

-I implemented React's Context API for state management, leveraging its built-in capabilities for prop drilling avoidance and component communication.
-While I have experience with Redux, Zustand, and other state management solutions, Context API provides the perfect balance of simplicity and power for this application's needs.
+I implemented React's Context API for state management.
+While I have experience with Redux, Zustand, and other state management solutions, Context API provides the perfect balance of simplicity and power.

 ### Styling Strategy

 I opted for vanilla CSS to maximize development speed and maintain full control over the styling.
 While I'm proficient with styled-components, Material-UI, shadcn/ui, and Tailwind CSS, vanilla CSS allows for rapid prototyping and precise customization without additional dependencies.

+- Used Lucide React icons for icons

-### Architecture Highlights
+### Improvements

-- **Component Structure**: Modular components with clear separation of concerns
-- **Type Safety**: Full TypeScript implementation for better development experience
-- **Custom Hooks**: Reusable logic extraction for column, task, and comment operations
-- **Local Storage**: Persistent data management without external dependencies
+- Nested comments Reddit style.
+If I had more time, I would implement the bonus of nested comments.
+    - Logic: ParentId field references another comment, can use recursive strategy starting with parentId = null
+- Keyboard Navigation
+- Unit Testing
+- In a production setting, connect to a DB, load and update tasks there.
+- Remove confirm windows and use a proper modal